urgent-challenge/urgent2026/_pages/track1.md

     * **If you are unsure whether the pre-trained model you would like to use is allowed, please reach out to the organizers.**

+2. We allow participants to simulate their own RIRs using existing tools<d-footnote>For example, <a href="https://github.com/ehabets/RIR-Generator">RIR-Generator</a>, <a href="https://github.com/LCAV/pyroomacoustics">pyroomacoustics</a>, <a href="https://github.com/DavidDiazGuerra/gpuRIR">gpuRIR</a>,  and so on.</d-footnote> for generating the training data.
+The participants can also propose publicly available real recorded RIRs to be included in the above data list during the grace period (See [`Timeline`](/urgent2026/timeline)).
+> Note: If participants used additional RIRs to train their model, the related information should be provided in the README.yaml file in the submission.
+Check the [template](/urgent2026/template) for more information.

+3. We allow participants to simulate wind noise using some tools such as <a href="https://github.com/audiolabs/SC-Wind-Noise-Generator/tree/main">SC-Wind-Noise-Generator</a>.
+In default, the simulation script in our repository simulates 200 and 100 wind noises for training and validation for each sampling frequency.
+The configuration can be easily changed in <a href="https://github.com/urgent-challenge/urgent2026_challenge_track1/blob/main/conf/wind_noise_simulation_train.yaml">wind_noise_simulation_train.yaml</a> and <a href="https://github.com/urgent-challenge/urgent2026_challenge_track1/blob/main/conf/wind_noise_simulation_validation.yaml">wind_noise_simulation_validation.yaml</a>

-2. The test data should only be used for evaluation purposes. **Techniques such as test-time adaptation, unsupervised domain adaptation, and self-training on the test data are NOT allowed**.
+4. The test data should only be used for evaluation purposes. **Techniques such as test-time adaptation, unsupervised domain adaptation, and self-training on the test data are NOT allowed**.

-3. There is no constraint on the latency or causality of the developed system in this challenge.
+5. There is no constraint on the latency or causality of the developed system in this challenge.
 Any type of model can be used as long as it conforms to the other rules as listed on this page.

-4. Registration is required to submit results to the challenge (Check the [`Leaderboard`](/urgent2025/leaderboard) tab for more information).
+6. Registration is required to submit results to the challenge (Check the [`Leaderboard`](/urgent2025/leaderboard) tab for more information).
 Note that the team information (including affiliation, team name, and team members) should be provided when submitting the results.
 For detailed submission requirements, please check the [`Submission`](/urgent2025/submission) tab.
     * Only the team name will be shown in the leaderboard, while the affiliation and team members will be kept confidential.<br/><br/>

-5. The following evaluation metrics will be calculated for evaluation.
+7. The following evaluation metrics will be calculated for evaluation.

     <style type="text/css">
     .tg  {border:none;border-collapse:collapse;border-color:#ccc;border-spacing:0;}